 Supplier Diversity strengthens us all

 We share a vision of a workplace rooted in diversity and recognize that diversity benefits us all.
-We actively seek to bring diverse businesses into our network of suppliers, including minority-owned, women-owned, veteran-owned, disabled-owned or LGBT-owned companies.
-We currently partner with almost 2,183 diverse suppliers.
+We actively seek to bring diverse businesses into our network of suppliers, including minority-owned, women-owned, veteran-owned, service-disabled veteran-owned, disabled-owned or LGBT-owned companies.
+We currently partner with 3,906 diverse and small suppliers.

 Leading by example

-— Lorna Donatone, CEO for Geographic Regions and Region Chair for North America
+— Lorna Donatone CEO Geographic Regions and Region Chair for North America

-Tropical Fruit and Nut won the award for the Strategic Diverse Vendor of the Year
+Congratulations to the nominees for the Strategic Diverse Vendor of the Year 2018 who were:

 Doing business with Sodexo

 Opportunities for diverse suppliers range from regional to national contracts.
 Among the products and services for which we contract: